mirzaakhena/theitem/README.md

 ```

 ## Run frontend from code independently (development mode)
-This application also has simple user interface (UI) for better experience, interaction or just testing purpose.
+This application also has a simple user interface (UI) for testing purpose.
 The UI use all the capability of REST API.
-The frontend application using vue js under `web/` directory.
+It built using vue js stack under `web/` directory.
-To follow the further instruction of using UI, make sure you already install nodejs in your system.
+To follow the further instruction of how to installing UI, make sure you already install nodejs in your system.

-In order to run the UI, open new second terminal, change directory
+In order to run the UI, open new 'second terminal', change the directory

 ```shell
 $ cd web
 ```

-then install the dependency by running this command
+then install all the dependencies by running this command
 ```shell
 $ npm install
 ```